 The Iron and Metal Company is still going strong as I hear them clanging about down there.
 Big props to Jules Glant!

-it’s impressive and large with the original wood floor (which is why I shall soon be getting some fancy-shmancy orthopedics).
-That color scaled wall is but a bit of the insane amount of quilter’s cotton we have.
-Anything from marshmallows to paisley to peacocks!
+Here’s the front half of the store… it’s impressive and large with the original wood floor (which is why I shall soon be getting some fancy-shmancy orthopedics).
+That color scaled wall is but a bit of the insane amount of quilter’s cotton we have. from marshmallows to paisley to peacocks

 Here’s a new blue rounder that some genius put together.. kind of a mini collection.
 I touch it daily!
 Our florals as well are cuteEvery few months the staff does a project to feature a new something something.
 This month it is a new book called “Modern Blocks” .
 Here’s the first installment.
 Can you guess which are mine?I personally hit the Wool and Linen Remnant Tables regularly and would advise you all to not overlook the rolls of “Fashion”